Enjin Coin (ENJ) Price Reaches $0.14 on Top Exchanges

 Enjin Coin Token Profile

-Enjin Coin’s launch date was June 23rd, 2017.
-Enjin Coin’s total supply is 1,832,731,407 tokens and its circulating supply is 1,700,121,137 tokens.
-The official message board for Enjin Coin is enjin.io/blog.
+Enjin Coin’s genesis date was June 23rd, 2017.
+Enjin Coin’s total supply is 1,832,977,081 tokens and its circulating supply is 1,700,366,811 tokens.
+Enjin Coin’s official message board is enjin.io/blog.
+The Reddit community for Enjin Coin is https://reddit.com/r/enjincoin and the currency’s Github account can be viewed here.
 Enjin Coin’s official website is enjin.io.
 Enjin Coin’s official Twitter account is @enjin and its Facebook page is accessible here.
-The Reddit community for Enjin Coin is https://reddit.com/r/enjincoin and the currency’s Github account can be viewed here.

 Buying and Selling Enjin Coin

-It is usually not presently possible to purchase alternative cryptocurrencies such as Enjin Coin directly using US dollars.
-Investors seeking to acquire Enjin Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as Enjin Coin directly using U.S. dollars.
+Investors seeking to acquire Enjin Coin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Enjin Coin using one of the aforementioned exchanges.

 Receive News & Updates for Enjin Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Enjin Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.